Rational decision-making forms a big part of getting our projects completed. Today’s Q&A Monday asks:

 In dealing with short-term emotions, it’s helpful to explore various perspectives.
 Our emotions impact us in unpredictable and irrational ways.
 Psychologists tested the tendency to perceive new events consistently with the involved emotions.
 They found fearful participants predict negative outcomes and when angry they presume positive ones.

 “You can’t make decisions based on fear and the possibility of what might happen.”
 Michelle Obama

 Writers Chip and Dan Heath recommend asking “How would you feel about this decision in 10 minutes?
 10 days?
 10 years?”
 If you were not involved, what advice would you give?
-In the short-term, it might feel great to eat a bag of chips or skip that trip to the gym.
+In the short term, it might feel great to eat a bag of chips or skip that trip to the gym.
 By attaining distance and thinking about how we might feel in the future, it becomes a lot easier to act.

 Identify your priorities

 A decision often becomes emotionally difficult as we feel the conflict between various priorities.
 By identifying your distinct preferences, you’ll often be able to more clearly see.
-You’ll have a more clear idea of your best answer for your situation.
+You’ll have a more clear idea of the best answer for your situation.

 Is your long-term priority better health?
 Compared this to your short-term priority of instant gratification.
-You might decide to eat a balanced meal skipping the fast food ultimately feels more satisfying.
+You might decide to eat a balanced meal skipping fast food ultimately feels more satisfying.